 With over five years on tour under his belt, Andrew currently ranks number one in Alberta and in Canada and 62nd internationally.
 His new goal is to rank number one on the international leaderboard.

-Aside from training and competing, Andrew loves waterskiing, running, rock climbing and golf.
+Aside from training and competing, Andrew spends his time at The University of Calgary, where he is earning a Master of Science in Kinesiology.
+His current area of research is to interrogate LGBTQI2S (lesbian, gay, bisexual, transgender, queer, intersex, two-spirit) inclusion in Canadian figure skating.
+Andrew also loves waterskiing, running, rock climbing and golf.
 He’s also pretty good at beating people at Ping Pong.

 His sport also provides him the opportunity to give back to his community.
 Andrew is proud to have founded a charity organization called InspiredBySport, which seeks to use the power of sport to connect with children from a First Nations community located west of Calgary.